Faye338/datasciencecoursera/README.md

 # datasciencecoursera
-Repository createdforthe purposes of Peer-graded Assignment: Assemble your toolbox
+Repository created for the purposes of Peer-graded Assignment: Assemble your toolbox